 The EPIRB system, or Electronic Position Indicating Radio Beacon system to give it its full name, is a sub-system of the Global Maritime Distress and Safety System (GMDSS).

-There are two types of beacons:~
+There are broadly two types of beacons to be aware of:

 Artwork by Andrew Simpson

-As so patently brought home to our chums, the EPIRB is used to alert search and rescue services in the event of an emergency.
-It does this by transmitting a coded message on the 406MHz distress frequency, which is relayed via satellite and earth stations to the nearest rescue coordination centre.
+the primary function of the EPIRB is to alert search and rescue services the moment an emergency occurs.
+It achieves this by transmitting a coded message on that dedicated 406MHz distress frequency.
+This signal is then relayed via the COSPAS-SARSAT polar orbiting satellite network – a system providing true global coverage – and onward to ground-based earth stations, ultimately reaching the nearest rescue coordination centre.

-The distress message transmitted by the EPIRB contains information such as:~
+The distress message transmitted by the EPIRB contains information such as: